Veritiv (NYSE:VRTV) Releases FY 2022 Earnings Guidance

 Veritiv (NYSE:VRTV – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided EPS guidance of $18.00-$21.00 for the period, compared to the consensus EPS estimate of $14.70.
+The company provided earnings per share (EPS) guidance of $18.00-$21.00 for the period, compared to the consensus estimate of $14.70.
 The company issued revenue guidance of -.

-Several research firms recently weighed in on VRTV.
-Zacks Investment Research raised Veritiv from a hold rating to a strong-buy rating and set a $138.00 price objective for the company in a research report on Saturday, March 5th.
-StockNews.com started coverage on Veritiv in a research note on Thursday, March 31st.
+Several equities analysts recently issued reports on the stock.
+StockNews.com started coverage on shares of Veritiv in a report on Thursday, March 31st.
 They set a strong-buy rating on the stock.
+Zacks Investment Research upgraded shares of Veritiv from a hold rating to a strong-buy rating and set a $138.00 target price for the company in a research note on Saturday, March 5th.

-In related news, Director Stephen E. Macadam bought 1,600 shares of Veritiv stock in a transaction dated Tuesday, March 22nd.
-The stock was purchased at an average cost of $126.53 per share, with a total value of $202,448.00.
-The acquisition was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Corporate insiders own 3.90% of the company’s stock.
+In other news, Director Stephen E. Macadam bought 1,600 shares of the business’s stock in a transaction on Tuesday, March 22nd.
+The shares were purchased at an average price of $126.53 per share, for a total transaction of $202,448.00.
+The purchase was disclosed in a legal filing with the SEC, which is accessible through this link.
+3.90% of the stock is currently owned by company insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-BlackRock Inc. raised its position in shares of Veritiv by 0.6% during the 1st quarter.
-BlackRock Inc. now owns 2,275,710 shares of the basic materials company’s stock valued at $304,014,000 after buying an additional 13,680 shares in the last quarter.
-Vanguard Group Inc. raised its position in Veritiv by 2.4% in the 1st quarter.
-Vanguard Group Inc. now owns 939,978 shares of the basic materials company’s stock worth $125,572,000 after purchasing an additional 21,735 shares during the period.
-State Street Corp raised its position in Veritiv by 3.5% in the 1st quarter.
-State Street Corp now owns 504,492 shares of the basic materials company’s stock worth $67,395,000 after purchasing an additional 17,241 shares during the period.
-Invesco Ltd. raised its position in Veritiv by 50.4% in the 1st quarter.
-Invesco Ltd. now owns 222,863 shares of the basic materials company’s stock worth $29,772,000 after purchasing an additional 74,654 shares during the period.
-Finally, Bank of New York Mellon Corp raised its position in Veritiv by 17.6% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 155,172 shares of the basic materials company’s stock worth $13,897,000 after purchasing an additional 23,180 shares during the period.
-Institutional investors and hedge funds own 88.32% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in VRTV.
+Lido Advisors LLC purchased a new stake in Veritiv in the 1st quarter worth approximately $522,000.
+Carolinas Wealth Consulting LLC bought a new stake in Veritiv during the first quarter valued at about $67,000.
+Guggenheim Capital LLC bought a new stake in Veritiv during the first quarter worth approximately $222,000.
+Goldman Sachs Group Inc. boosted its position in shares of Veritiv by 21.9% during the first quarter.
+Goldman Sachs Group Inc. now owns 56,585 shares of the basic materials company’s stock valued at $7,559,000 after buying an additional 10,181 shares during the period.
+Finally, Captrust Financial Advisors boosted its position in shares of Veritiv by 31.9% during the first quarter.
+Captrust Financial Advisors now owns 1,554 shares of the basic materials company’s stock valued at $208,000 after buying an additional 376 shares during the period.
+Institutional investors own 88.32% of the company’s stock.

 Veritiv Company Profile (Get Rating)